NanJ1a/NanJ1a.github.io/content/authors/admin/_index.md

 #  url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I amacreative, hands‑on problemsolver with experience turning ideas into real outcomes.
+bio: I am a creative, hands‑on problem solver with experience turning ideas into real outcomes.
 While running my own café,I also built a Xiaohongshu channel with 2,000 followers, producing over 100 posts and several viral videos.
 These experiences strengthened my ability to manage diverse projects, create engaging content, and deliver results under pressure

 #interests:
 #- Artificial Intelligence